mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 GFS v15 and replaced suite GFS_v15.
 It also contained three developmental suites: csawmg with minor updates, GSD_v1 (an update over the previously released GSD_v0), and GFS_v16beta, which was the target suite at the time for implementation in the upcoming operational GFSv16 (it replaced suite GFSv15plus).
+CCPP v4.0 was the first release supported for use with the UFS Weather Model, more specifically as part of the UFS Medium-Range Weather (MRW) Application.
 The CCPP v4.1 release, issued in October 2020, was a minor upgrade with the capability to build the code using Python 3 (previously only Python 2 was supported).
 The CCPP v5.0 release, issued in February 2021, was a major upgrade to enable use with the UFS Short-Range Weather (SRW) Application and the RRFS_v1alpha suite.
+The CCPP v6.0 release, issued in June 2022, was a major upgrade in conjunction with the release of the UFS MRW and SRW v2.0 releases.

 .. [#] As of this writing, the CCPP has been validated with two host models: the CCPP
     SCM and the atmospheric component of
-    NOAA’s Unified Forecast System (UFS) (hereafter the UFS Atmosphere) that utilizes the Finite-Volume Cubed Sphere (FV3) dycore.
+    NOAA’s Unified Forecast System (UFS) (hereafter the UFS Atmosphere) that utilizes the Finite-Volume Cubed Sphere (FV3) dynamical core.
 The CCPP can be utilized both with the global and limited-area configurations of the UFS Atmosphere.
-CCPP v4.1.0 is the latest release compatible with the global UFS Medium-Range Weather Application.
-CCPP v5.0.0 is only compatible with the limited-area UFS Short-Range Weather Application.
-The CCPP has also been run experimentally with a Navy model.
+CCPP v6.0.0 is the latest release compatible with the global UFS MRW Application and the limited-area UFS SRW Application.
+The CCPP
+    has also been run experimentally with a Navy model.
 Work is under way to connect and validate the use of the CCPP Framework with NCAR models.